vstadnytskyi/circular_buffer_numpy/docs/source/usage.rst

 The Circular Buffer
 -------------------------

 The circular buffer is a data structure that allows you to allocate part of memory to store data, quickly append data and retrieve data.
 Remember that the circular buffer has limited "length" and the data is overwritten when you append more data than it can hold.
+The naming of the buffer class properties are taken from numpy array names, hence it should be familiar to numpy array users.

 First, let us import the "CircularBuffer" class and create our first circular buffer.
 In the example below, we create a circular buffer with "shape" 100 by 2, and 'float64' as type of stored data.
 The length of the buffer is 100 and each entry holds 2 values, for example (time, temperature).